-The general structure of these Guidelines is based around the core Principles of the Code followed by a discussion of the key issues.
-More detailed voting guidance is subsequently set out in the second section of the Guidelines mirroring the format of a standard AGM agenda.
+The general structure of these Guidelines is based around the new core Principles of the 2018 Code followed by a discussion of the key issues.
+More detailed voting guidance is subsequently set out in the second section of the Guidelines.
+This year, for the first time, the Guidelines do not follow the format and order of a standard AGM agenda.
+Instead the Guidelines are arranged to highlight those issues and resolutions which the Association believes will be of particular interest to investors in 2019.